andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ---

 ### Icebergs and Icecubes [GT] <<<<<< TO COME from @gaythu-rajan
+All this combined to create a significant set of problems - complexities had been created where there needn't be any (significant amounts of complex shared code, lack of domain understanding - in both breadth and depth - in the devs) and over-simplifications where the domain actually needed to be far richer.
+We came to refer to these as the "icebergs".

+(To illustrate this we need to provide a lightning intro to the dynamics of the domain we're talking about.) - TODO - Simplified pictorial rep of domain here?

+Sometimes requirements and reduced scope can diguise a key process as a simple straight forward one.
+The real magnitude of it can only be obtained by looking into the actual domain.

+Therefore, do not constrain yourself by requirements and scope (MVP) when learning about the domain.
+MVP is another near enemy!
+Once the actual process is learnt, distill the bits not within scope and what remains is implemented but at least you know the true size of it and confident that the model can expand as the scope gets bigger.

+One such example is the IDPC.
+What was perceived as a simple service for PDF generation from multiple documents was actually a key stage in the prosecution process particularly one main prosecutor (the Crown Prosecution Service).
+As you will hear later, while implementing this feature I personally learnt the above lesson of not underestimating the size based on just the MVP.

+The other side of this exists too.
+What is considered as a big problem (Ice cubes?) sometimes fizzles into nothing.
+Simulataneous updates to a case is a good example.
+When I started there was serious apprehension amongst domain experts about how to deal with simultaneous updates to a case.
+So I was asked to setup a DDD session to find a solution to this problem.

+It actually turned out to be a design smell by not defining the boundaries between different models of the case.
+When we started implementing the different models in their own bounded contexts, this problem just went away.

+Access control is another example - of course it is important but delineation of models particularly multiple models of the same entity in their own bounded context and operated on by corresponding actors provides out of the box access control at the very basic level.

 ---

 ### Splits vs Silos [GT] <<<<<< TO COME from @gaythu-rajan

+One of the teams were dying to split off and be able to do things on their own.
+This new found freedom was even more dangerous as there was the risk of the models diverging irrevocably.
+There was a need to distinguish this from the freedom to work independantly make changes, release and operate.

+In the legal system, different parties go off on their own to work on the casefile - collect evidence, witnesses, putting together documents, case material and then COME TOGETHER for the next phase of hearing, sentencing.
+Not realising this was a big failure.
+I.e. Even though teams should have the freedom to go off and work within their boundaries on thier own model, at the end of that process, they will have to be able to come back together which means they can't diverge too much from a consistent thread of a model.
+(Knowing the strategic pattern andthe team relationship was important here - as it was "Separate Ways" here but "Partnership")

+So my job was to make sure that the teams were made aware that this is not the chance to break free.
+This is when I realised that the teams were not aware of the business process outside of their domain - Team building Pre-Charge were not aware of the next stage and so on.
+The other danger was from avoiding Silos forming from these splits.

+@gaythu-rajan pull this to the place where @andrew talks about independant teams

 ---